scrapy/scrapy/docs/contributing.rst

 it's needed, etc).
 The more info you include, the easier will be for core developers to understand and accept your patch.

-You can also discuss the new functionality (or bug fix) in `scrapy-developers`_ first, before creating the patch, but it's always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.
+You can also discuss the new functionality (or bug fix) before creating the patch, but it's always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.
+A good starting point is to send a pull request on Github.
+It can be simple enough to illustrate your idea, and leave documentation/tests for later, after the idea has been validated and proven useful.
+Alternatively, you can send an email to `scrapy-users`_ to discuss your idea first.

-Finally, try to keep aesthetic changes (:pep:`8` compliance, unused imports removal, etc) in separate commits than functional changes, to make the pull request easier to review.
+Finally, try to keep aesthetic changes (:pep:`8` compliance, unused imports removal, etc) in separate commits than functional changes.
+This will make pull requests easier to review and more likely to get merged.

 Coding style
 ============